 Buyers and sellers need only to look at the economics of a home transaction to see that low commissions and rebates don’t add up.
 What appears to be a great deal, really isn’t.

-1 + 1 doesn’t = A Better Deal For Sellers and Buyers
+1 + 1 doesn’t = A Better Deal For Sellers and Buyers1 + 1 doesn’t = A Better Deal For Sellers and Buyers

 It’s almost impossible for a real estate brokerage to make money charging meager commission rates.
 A 6% commission isn’t 6% in the pocket of a single agent, as many think.
 That 6% is co-brokered between the listing broker and the agent, who works for him.
 The remaining 3% goes to the broker and agent representing the home buyer.

 A 6% commission is a 1.5% commission for four people.
 That doesn’t leave much for anyone when the commission or rebate; is thrown in.
-Often commissions are also 5% which reduce the net sum further.
+Often commissions are also 5%, which reduces the net sum further.

 A buyer entering the home buying arena without professional help is like a gladiator walking into the Coliseum without a weapon.
 Your opponent – the seller – has with them a savvy agent armed with every trick of the trade, ready to get the best deal for their client, at your expense.
 Buyers should have someone in their corner whose fiduciary duty is to represent their interests and their interests alone.